Constraints on the symmetric mass generation paradigm for lattice chiral gauge theories: The generalized no-go theorem in two dimensions

 If, at a zero crossing of $E(p)$ from negative to positive (positive to negative) values, the first derivative is continuous as well, then this zero crossing is a primary singularity associated with a RH (LH) massless fermion.
 When the first derivative is not continuous at the crossing, the physical nature of the crossing point may not be easy to understand, and it requires a detailed investigation within the model under consideration.
-In particular, without such a detailed investigation it may not be possible to determine whether or not an independent massless fermion state can be associated with the crossing point.
+Without such a detailed investigation it may not be possible to determine whether or not an independent massless fermion state can be associated with each crossing point.
+In App.~\ref{secondary} we present a few examples of weakly coupled two-dimensional theories with renormalizable four-fermion interactions, in which the zero eigenvalues of $\Heff(p)$ in the relevant channels can be identified straightforwardly as massless RH or LH fermions, and thus the spectrum is vectorlike.

 Non-trivial examples include the strong-coupling symmetric phase of the Smit-Swift model in two dimensions \cite{BDFS}, and the gauge-fixing approach to the construction of four-dimensional lattice chiral gauge theories, already discussed in Sec.~\ref{nogo}.
 In the latter case the essential feature is the presence of a higher-derivative scalar with a $1/(p^2)^2$ propagator, and thus a similar behavior might be found in two dimensions in the presence of an ordinary massless scalar with a $1/p^2$ propagator.
 Of course, in both cases some mechanism must be present to tame the infrared divergence associated with the scalar field.\footnote{ For the gauge-fixing approach, see Refs.~\cite{BGSphase,BGSPRL,BGSlat97b}. } We stress that in all of these cases, after turning the gauge field back on and taking the continuum limit, additional massless fields and/or additional relevant or marginal interactions will necessarily be present, on top of the physical fields and interactions of the target chiral gauge theory.
 However, in the case of the gauge-fixing approach all the additional degrees of freedom are unphysical: they include the longitudinal degrees of freedom of the gauge field and ghost fields, that can be shown to decouple from the physical sector in the usual way (provided that the fermion spectrum is anomaly free), at least to all orders in perturbation theory.